Drunk Angel and Hiding Devil: The Devil Strategy and Main results

+By multivariate central limit theorem (see Theorem \ref{MCLT}), the random vector $\frac{\mathbf{X}_m}{\sqrt{m}}$ converges in distribution to the normal distribution $\mathcal{N}_n(\mathbf{0},\boldsymbol{\Sigma})$.
+This convinces that the position of the angel at the last turn is most likely symmetrically around the origin, fitting inside a hollowed sphere with appropriate inner radius.
+5 pt

-\emph{The devil strategy}\\ As mentioned in the game rule, the hiding devil keeps (secretly) destroying the vertices to accumulate an $n$-dimensional closed shape of thickness $c$, $B^{n}_{c}$,to cage the drunk angel of power $c$ in the inner part of $B^{n}_{c}$.
-The question is: what does the shape $B^{d}_{c}$ look like to maximize the caging probability?
-We believe that, for any given natural numbers $k$ and $c$, the $n$-dimensional closed shape of thickness $c$ with the shortest distance from the origin to any vertex of its body is equal to $k$ that maximizes the caging probability is $H^{n}_{k, c}$.
+Hence, by this arguments and the simulations, we believe that, for any given natural numbers $k$ and $c$, the $n$-dimensional closed shape of thickness $c$ with the shortest distance from the origin to any vertex of its body is equal to $k$ that maximizes the caging probability is $H^{n}_{k, c}$.
 So, for the game that plays on an $n$-dimensional infinite grid graph with the drunk angel of power $c$, our game strategy for the hiding devil is to construct $H^{n}_{k, c}$ with an appropriate $k$.
 By the Gauss's circle problem (see Subsection \ref{gauss}), the hiding devil needs

-turns to complete his cage construction.
-This is the number of turns that the drunk angel can move too.
+turns to complete his cage construction where $\Gamma$ is the well-known gamma function.
+Note that, this is the number of turns that the drunk angel can move too.
 We may call our strategy \emph{Gauss's circle}.
-By playing with this strategy, throughout this paper, we may let
+5 pt